tonich-sh/pjpersist/src/pjpersist/README.txt

   >>> dm.root['stephan']
   <Person Stephan>

-Custom Persistence Collections
+Custom Persistence Tables
 ------------------------------

-By default, persistent objects are stored in a collection having the escaped Python path of the class:
+By default, persistent objects are stored in a table having the escaped Python path of the class:

   >>> from pjpersist import serialize